 The size of the keys has been reduced to make sure that all the common keys are added to the Satellite Radius 11’s keyboard.
-The arrow keys are considerably smaller than regular laptops, while the alphabet keys provide short travel and the feedback level varies inaccuracy.
+The arrow keys are considerably smaller than regular laptops, while the alphabet keys provide short travel and the feedback level varies in inaccuracy.
 The keyboard comes with no backlight either, although the subdued noise level is a positive aspect.

 The touchpad of the notebook is considerably larger in comparison to the keyboard, measuring to be 8.5cm x 4.4cm.
-The matte surface of the touchpad is ideal for gliding, and accurately registers multi-touch gestures, two-finger scrolling, and the right and left clicks, which have been integrated into the touchpad itself.
+The matte surface of the touchpad is ideal for gliding, and accurately registers multi-touch gestures, two-finger scrolling, and right and left clicks, which have been integrated into the touchpad itself.

 Under the Hood

 The Toshiba Satellite Radius 11-B00L has been integrated with the Intel Pentium N3540 quad-core processor.
 The base clock speed of the processor is 2.16GHz, which can be overclocked to run at 2.66GHz with the Intel Turbo Boost technology.
 The notebook comes with 4GB DDR3 RAM memory, which is soldered to the motherboard and cannot be upgraded.